Jiansiyu/ROOT_GUI/README.md

 # UVa decoder
-A modified version of the UVa MPD4 decoder.
+A modified version of the UVa MPD4 decoder used for PRex Event Display and also generate the pedestal data for the GEM detectors.

 ## main change